mandelbrot-eye/headline-analyzer/README.md

 ___

 ## The outline of the project:

-0. Review of the methods
+1. Choosing the subject of the study.
+Review of the methods.
-1. Choosing the methods of the study
+2. Choosing the methods.
+Python libraries that are useful for the project.
-2. Scraping the data
+3. Scraping the data
-3. Profiling and cleaning the data
+4. Profiling and cleaning the data
-4. Exploration and vizualization of the data
+5. Exploration and vizualization of the data
-5. Preprocessing the data
+6. Preprocessing the data
-6. NLP analys \
+7. NLP analys \
   6a.
   6b.
 Sentiment analysis
   6c.
 Tokenization and vectorization of thr data